markdown-party/mono/echo/README.md

 You'll probably have noticed that in the g-counter example, the whole state of the _CmRDT_ is essentially stored in each event, and these past events could be deleted to reduce the meta-data overhead of the log.

 The Echo core library offers two helper classes to let you do that : `AbstractMutableEventLog` and `AbstractMutableHistory`.
 A mutable history is just an event log with an aggregate.
-By extending either of these two classes, you'll then be able to override the `fun partialInsert()` method, and eventually call `partialDelete` to remove previously added events.
+By extending either of these two classes, you'll then be able to override the `fun partialInsert()` method, and eventually call `partialRemove()` to remove previously added events.

 ```kotlin
 class MyHistory :